Elliot518/tech-bible/English/7_AI/TensorFlow/1_BriefIntroduction.md

 **3. Feature engineering**
 New features need to be engineered from the existing features or raw data.

+**4. Modeling**
-4 Modeling—In this stage, you train a model using the selected features and corresponding targets.
+In this stage, you train a model using the selected features and corresponding targets.

+**5. Evaluation**
-5 Evaluation—After training the model, you must ensure it is reliable and can perform well on unseen data (e.g., test data).
+After training the model, you must ensure it is reliable and can perform well on unseen data (e.g., test data).

-6 Creating a user interface for stakeholders to use the model—In most cases, you will need to provide a dashboard/user interface for users to interact with the model.
+**6. Creating a user interface for stakeholders to use the model** In most cases, you will need to provide a dashboard/user interface for users to interact with the model.